XanaduAI/QHack2022/Coding_Challenges.md

 The questions range in difficulty, but can be tackled in any order.
 Answering questions correctly gives you points.
 Harder questions are worth more points.
 Take on the challenges as an individual or as part of a team (limit of one account per team). ***All team members must be [signed up](https://mailchi.mp/qhack/signups-2022) to QHack 2022***.

-The QHack Coding Challenges will be available throughout the entire period of QHack (Feb 14-25), so you can tackle the questions at your own pace.
+The QHack Coding Challenge will be available throughout the entire period of QHack (Feb 14-25), so you can tackle the questions at your own pace.

 Feeling competitive?
 You can win additional prizes and power ups by ranking highly on the [QHack Coding Challenge Scoreboard](https://challenge.qhack.ai/public).